 22 Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they the seed of Abraham?
 So am I.

-Now we see the subjects whereby Paul will boast.
+Now we see the subjects whereby Paul boasted.
 He said that he was a “fool” in doing so (2 Co 11:17).
-In the following verses, he will compare the qualifications he had against the Judaizers who challenged his eligibility as an apostle.
-First, he speaks about his lineage in verse 22.
+In the following verses, he compared the qualifications he had against the Judaizers who challenged his eligibility as an apostle.
+First, he spoke about his lineage in verse 22.
 The apostle was an authentic Jew.
 He was more than a Jew raised in Hellenized or Gentile culture.
 He was indeed born in Tarsus, Asia Minor, but from Jewish heritage.

 22 Are they Hebrews? so am I.

 Paul was a Jew.
 He knew Old Testament Scriptures.
 The term “Hebrews” is an ancestral term.
 It references Semitic-speaking Jews.
 He spoke not only Greek but Hebrew.
 He was born in Gentile Tarsus but reared by Jewish parents.